HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Method

-For the task of unconstrained generation and motion in-betweening, the key challenge lies in constructing the global information of the dynamic interaction process between the two hands.
-Therefore, we choose to use the global rep. In motion in-betweening task, we provide the ground truth for the previous five frames $\mathbf{x_0^{1:5}}$ and the last five frames $\mathbf{x_0^{-5:-1}}$ for the diffused motion $\mathbf{x_t^{1:N}}$.
+\paragraph{\textbf{Downstream Applications}} For the task of key frames control, we provide the ground truth for the previous five frames $\mathbf{x_{GT}^{:5}}$ and the last five frames $\mathbf{x_{GT}^{-5:}}$ for the diffused motion $\mathbf{x_t^{1:N}}$.
 For the task of trajectory control, the goal is to generate the reasonable local motion given the global rotation and translation of both hands.
-In this case, using the local rep allows the network to focus on the local motion during the interaction process.
-Furthermore, we provide $\dot{R}^{1:N}$ and $\dot{T}^{1:N}$ for the diffuse $\mathbf{x_t^{1:N}}$.
+In this case, we provide $\dot{R}^{1:N}$ and $\dot{T}^{1:N}$ as control signal for the diffused motion $\mathbf{x_t^{1:N}}$.
+The results are presented in Figure \ref{fig: Gallery}.

+We also explore HandDiffuse by applying the control of 2D keypoints, and the experiments have shown that HandDiffuse can also solve the task of hands reconstruction.
+Due to the space limitation, the results are presented in Appendix.